 I will start by apologising in advance to all authors, narrators and translators as this article relates to visual artists or artists’ estates.
 I am sorry.
-I can, however, tell you that you can claim the same through your respective organisation such as through the Author’s Licensing and Collecting Society (ALCS), which I will be covering in a separate article soon.
-In the meantime, by reading this article you will have a better idea of what to look for and what to ask your collecting organisation to learn how to claim the equivalent of DACS Payback, and also have something to share with your visual artists workmates and friends that will not only help their income but have a value that is much more than anything financial.
+I can, however, tell you that you can claim the same through your respective organisation such as through the Author’s Licensing and Collecting Society (ALCS), which I have now covered in a separate article, please see links at the bottom of this page.
+In the meantime, by reading this article, you will have a better idea of what to look for and what to ask your collecting organisation, on how to claim the equivalent of DACS Payback, and also have something to share with your visual artists workmates and friends that will not only help their income but have a value that is much more than anything financial.

 Very basically DACS Payback is an annual scheme run by DACS to distribute the money owed to visual artists or artists’ estates by various collective licensing schemes, such as TV broadcasts and educational recording.
 Every year DACS will collect a share of these royalties for secondary use of your images, such as photocopying, and pay it to eligible artists who’ve signed up to the DACS Payback scheme.
 All you have to do is sign up to the scheme to maximise your income by benefiting from DACS Payback.